oracle-quickstart/terraform-oci-open-lz/workload-extensions/oci-lz-ext-ai-services/digital_assistant/README.md

 For configuring and running the OneOE Landing Zone Digital Assistant extension Identity Layer use the following JSON file: [digital_assistant_identity.auto.tfvars.json](/workload-extensions/oci-lz-ext-ai-services/digital_assistant/digital_assistant_identity.auto.tfvars.json) You can customize this configuration to fit your exact OCI IAM topology.

-This configuration file covers three categories of resources described in the next sections.

 This configuration file requires changes to reference the OCIDs of the OneOE Landing Zone resources which were deployed in [Deploy OneOE LZ](../../../one-oe/) step.
 Search for the values indicated below and replace with the correct OCIDs: